DjCrqss/Woot-verlay/README.md

 ### Customisation and Presets
 Woot-verlay is made to be extremely customisable.
 Right-click on keys to rename, change the fill direction or delete them.
 Drag the keys to shift them around.
 Grab the green or orange dotted edges of a key to resize.
-Shift click to multi select.
+Shift click to multi-select.
 <br>

 Presets are available to save and import.
 They can be found [here in the project wiki!](https://github.com/DjCrqss/Woot-verlay/wiki/Presets)